 This is the pattern that I want you to trot:

-Add this exercise to your daily routine, wait until your horse drops his head into it and maintain nice contact with the bit but don’t muscle it.
+Add this exercise to your daily routine, wait until your horse drops his head into it.
+While you’re doing this, maintain nice contact with the bit but (and I can’t stress this enough) don’t muscle it.

 The better you do at flexing appropriately and keeping your horse on that perfect circle with his body flexed along the diameter, the easier it will be to achieve collection.